pocomane/usb_pad_encoder/Readme.md

 following supported protocols:

 - `SNES` - To read NES or SNES pads
-- `ATARI` - To read the old DB9 joysticks used in the the Atari 2600, Commodore, and Amiga.
+- `FULLSWITCH` - To read the controllers made fully of switches, like Atari 2600, Commodore, Amiga and JAMMA.
 This is in development, it is NOT TESTED YET !
 - `ATARI_PADDLE` - To read dual paddle controller for Atari 2600.
 This is in development, it is NOT TESTED YET !